Gozala/gozala.github.com/_posts/mozilla/2012-10-29-Recent-changes-in-SDK.md

 Going forward, the idiomatic way to require an SDK modules now is: `require("sdk/panel")`.
 Low level and usually less stable APIs will have longer require paths: `require("sdk/window/utils")`.

-To ensure that addons built using the old layout are affected by this change we have analyzed [all the module requirements][analyzes] of all [AMO][] hosted addons and created a [mapping][module mapping] that maps module requirements used to a new style. **CFX** - SDK's CLI tool uses this mapping to allow
+To ensure that addons built using the old layout are not affected by this change we have analyzed [all the module requirements][analyzes] of all [AMO][] hosted addons and created a [mapping][module mapping] that maps module requirements used to a new style. **CFX** - SDK's CLI tool uses this mapping to allow